gerardroche/sublime-sesame/README.md

 ### Manual installation

-Close Sublime Text, then download or clone this repository to a directory named **NeoVintageous** in the Sublime Text Packages directory for your platform:
+Close Sublime Text, then download or clone this repository to a directory named **Sesame** in the Sublime Text Packages directory for your platform:

 **Linux**